Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 The prostate depends on a healthy amount of circulation to bring fresh blood and oxygen in this region.
 A sedentary lifestyle creates congestion and stagnation in the prostate.
 Certain population groups are at a higher risk than others (9).

 These are people who spend longer periods in a seated position with increased pressure from automobile vibrations.
-This includes truck drivers, bus drivers, motorcycle riders, pilots, & people with long daily commutes.
+This includes truck drivers, bus drivers, motorcycle riders, pilots, and people with long daily commutes.
 Another group at risk for prostatic problems includes bicycle riders since they experience increased pressure in the groin as they ride.

 Nutritional Solutions:

 Grass-fed and free-range meat products are important components.
 These meats are rich in zinc and omega 3 fatty acids which are extremely critical for healthy prostate function (10, 11, 12).
-Use natural anti-inflammatory based herbs such as cinnamon, oregano, turmeric, ginger, garlic, & rosemary.
+Use natural anti-inflammatory based herbs such as cinnamon, oregano, turmeric, ginger, garlic, and rosemary.

 prostate